Follow me on Twitter (@jserravallo).

 I am the author of over a dozen books and resources on the teaching of reading and writing.
 My newest, The Writing Strategies Book, follows the same structure and format as the New York Times Bestselling The Reading Strategies Book: each is a collection of 300 strategies aligned to goals, skills, genres and levels (Heinemann 2017 and 2015, respectively).
 Prior to this book, I wrote two versions of a resource to help teachers analyze, synthesize and make sense of all the data they collect in order to manage goal-directed instruction: the Literacy Teacher’s Playbook: Four Steps for Turning Assessment Data into Goal-Directed Instruction, for Grades K-2 and Grades 3-6.

 I am the creator of the AEP award-winning Independent Reading Assessment: Fiction (Scholastic, 2012) and the REVERE award-winning Independent Reading Assessment: Nonfiction (Scholastic, 2013) These are the first and only assessments of whole-book comprehension for chapter book readers (F&P levels J-W).
-Now undergoing a major revision, they will be re-published under the title Complete Comprehension: Fiction and Complete Comprehension: Nonfiction sometime in 2018.
-A companion professional book, Understanding Texts and Readers is also due out in 2018.
+Now undergoing a major revision, they will be re-published by Heinemann under the titles Complete Comprehension: Fiction and Complete Comprehension: Nonfiction sometime in 2019.
+A companion standalone professional book, Understanding Texts and Readers is due out in 2018.
+This book will explore text characteristics of leveled fiction and nonfiction texts from J-W, expectations for reader response to check for understanding, and advice about assessment and teaching strategies using this knowledge.

 I’m also really proud of my contributions to Heinemann’s On-Demand Course line-up.
 My self-paced courses are based on my best-selling professional books.
 My newest online course Strategies in Action: Reading and Writing Methods and Content is offered as a full-length course, and also as eight stand-alone single-session courses.
 My other on-demand course is titled the same as my second book, Teaching Reading in Small Groups.
 Both include dozens of videos of me working with students in a variety of lesson formats, and offer lots of opportunities to reflect and interact with other members of the online community.